-- Check that the Router is connected to your computers and to the telephone line, and that all the equipment is powered on.
-Check that the LAN Status and SYNC LEDs on the Router are illuminated, and that any corresponding LEDs on the NIC are also illuminated. - Ensure that the computers have completed their start-up procedure and are ready for use.
+- Check that the Router is connected to your computers and to the cable/DSL modem, and that all the equipment is powered on.
+Check that the LAN Status and power LEDs on the Router are illuminated, and that any corresponding LEDs on the NIC are also illuminated. - Ensure that the computers have completed their start-up procedure and are ready for use.
 Some network interfaces may not be correctly initialized until the start-up procedure has completed. - If the link status LED does not illuminate for a port that is connected, check that you do not have a faulty cable.
-Try a different cable.
+Try a different cable. - Port Status LED not lit for a port that has a TP cable connected.
+After connection, it may take several seconds for the Port Status LEDs to illuminate.
+The Port Status LED should turn Blue, for each port that is connected.
+If the Port Status LED is not lit after several seconds, ensure that the connected device is powered on, that the TP cable is not damaged and that it is correctly inserted at both ends.
+You may find that a TP cable works when connected to the Router, but does not work if disconnected from the Router and connected to another device.
+This may be because the other device does not have the automatic MDI/MDIX feature.